Loring Buzzell: Children

 Buzzell and Simms had two children: Cynthia "Cindy" Leigh Buzzell (born September 11, 1955) and Lauren Beth Buzzell (born January 14, 1960).

 When Simms announced the expectancy of her first child in January 1955, the news was immediately picked up by newspapers, radio stations and television broadcasts from coast to coast.
 She went on maternity leave from the Godfrey show in March 1955, planning to return by the end of the year.
 In September 1955, when Cynthia was born at the Doctors Hospital in New York City, pictures and news of the parents and baby were again circulated everywhere.
 Merv Griffin was appointed Cynthia's godfather.
 In the late 1970s, Cynthia married Geoffrey Charles Kielas.

 Lauren was also born at the Doctors Hospital in New York City, but three months after Buzzell's death.
 Her birth was also covered by the media from coast to coast.
-Lauren died at 24 years, only a week before her 25th birthday, on January 6, 1985.
+Lauren died at 24 years, on January 6, 1985.
 The funeral services were held on January 8, 1985, at the Westwood Village Mortuary Chapel in Westwood, Los Angeles, California.
 Lauren was cremated and her ashes are held in a columbarium at Westwood Memorial Park; Simms' ashes were later rested in the same plot.

 Friendship with Merv Griffin

 In the summer of 1954, Buzzell became acquainted with singer and actor Merv Griffin.
 Griffin had been living in California for several years but decided to spend the summer of 1954 in New York City.
 He landed a job as the host of a television show titled Summer Holiday for CBS-TV; a summer replacement for Jane Froman's U.S.A.
 Canteen and Jo Stafford's The Jo Stafford Show.
 Griffin needed a place to stay and wound up moving in with Buzzell as his new roommate.
 The two had a lot in common and became instant friends, and Buzzell introduced Griffin to all of New York City's popular musicians and music executives.
+Griffin also co-wrote the song "Hot-Cha-Cha" with Sydney Shaw, and had it published via Dartmouth Music, where Buzzell was General Manager.
+Griffin recorded the song and it was released as a single by Columbia Records in early 1955.

-Buzzell was already engaged to Lu Ann Simms at the time, with a wedding date set for July 24, 1954.
+Buzzell was already engaged to Lu Ann Simms at the time he met Griffin, with a wedding date set for July 24, 1954.
 Griffin later claimed in interviews that he was best man at their wedding, but was in fact one of the four ushers.
-After the wedding, and roughly two months following his arrival in the city, Griffin moved into a different apartment in the same building, but remained life-long friends with Buzzell and Simms.
+After the wedding (roughly two months following his arrival in the city), Griffin moved into a different apartment in the same building so that Simms could move in with Buzzell; he remained life-long friends with the couple.
 When the couple had their first child, Cynthia Leigh Buzzell, born September 11, 1955, Griffin was named her godfather.
+Griffin later recorded the song "You're the Prettiest Thing" (written by Sydney Shaw and Jane Douglas White) in 1958, which was published by Hecht-Lancaster & Buzzell Music, and was released as a single by Decca Records.